There’s something spellbinding about blending activated nuts – swollen and salty from soaking – into a foaming concoction of plant-rich milk.

 - 1 nut milk bag

-Soak the nuts in a mason jar covered in filtered water and a teaspoon of salt overnight.
+Place the nuts and salt in a large jar or bowl and add as much filtered water as needed to completely cover the nuts.
+Soak overnight or for at least 8 hours.
 Rinse and drain the nuts.
-Blend the nuts and 4 cups filtered water in a Nutribullet or other nutrient extractor.
+Blend the nuts and 4 cups fresh filtered water in a Nutribullet or other nutrient extractor until smooth, white liquid forms (usually about a minute depending on your blender).
 Pour the mixture into a nut milk bag, collecting the fresh milk in a large bowl below.
 Squeeze the bag to extract any remaining liquid.
 Refrigerate the milk for up to 5 days in an airtight container.

-Spread the nut pulp evenly across a dehydrator sheet and dehydrate for 2-3 hours at 115 degrees.
-Once completely dry, blend the pulp into a smooth powder to make almond meal.
+Optional: to make nut flour, spread the wet nut pulp evenly across a dehydrator sheet and dehydrate for 2-3 hours at 115 degrees.
+Once completely dry, blend the pulp into a smooth powder to make nut meal/flour for baking.
 Store in the refrigerator.
 Alternatively, use the wet pulp for dehydrated brownies or body scrub.